Locally Prominent Semantic Features

 Determining visibility of each of the landmarks from the vantage point associated with the location can get used in selecting, by the computer, based at least in part on context data associated with a location on a path including a plurality of locations, at least one landmark for use in navigation at the location as described in 706 of the method that gets depicted.

 The method can include determining a reaction time based at least in part on a velocity at the location and a distance to the closest landmark of the landmarks.
 For example, the computer can determine the reaction time by reaching a landmark at a current velocity.
-Accordingly, when the vantage point is stationary (e.g., standing in one place or sitting in a stationary automobile), the reaction time will be greater than when the vantage point is in an automobile traveling at one hundred kilometers per hour.
+When the vantage point is stationary (e.g., standing in one place or sitting in a stationary automobile), the reaction time will be greater than when the vantage point is in an automobile traveling at one hundred kilometers per hour.

 The reaction time can get based at least in part on a mode of transportation associated with the vantage point.
 Furthermore, the mode of transportation can include a motor vehicle, a bicycle, and foot travel.
-For example, the reaction time for a slower mode of transportation (e.g., cycling) can be of longer duration than the reaction time for a faster mode of transportation (e.g., riding on a bus).
+For example, the reaction time for a slower mode of transportation (e.g., cycling) can be longer than the reaction time for a faster mode of transportation (e.g., riding on a bus).

 The reaction time can vary based on whether the vantage point gets associated with a vehicle driver or a passenger of a vehicle.
-When the vantage point gets associated with the vehicle’s driver, the reaction time can be less than when the vantage point gets associated with the passenger of a vehicle.
+When the vantage point gets associated with the vehicle’s driver, the reaction time can become less than when the vantage point gets associated with the passenger of a vehicle.

 Determining a reaction time based at least in part on a velocity at the location and a distance to the closest landmark of the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location as described in 706 of the method.

-The method can include determining the locally prominent landmarks that satisfy reaction time criteria associated with a minimum reaction time.
-For example, the computer can determine that the minimum reaction time is five seconds and that the landmarks get selected from the landmarks that will be visible for more than five seconds after the current time.
+The method can include determining the locally prominent landmarks that meet reaction time criteria associated with a smallest reaction time.
+For example, the computer can determine that the smallest reaction time is five seconds and that the landmarks get selected from the landmarks that will become visible for more than five seconds after the current time.

-Determining the landmarks that satisfy reaction time criteria associated with a minimum reaction time can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
+Determining the landmarks that meet reaction time criteria associated with a smallest reaction time can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.

 Determining a Direction of Travel Along the Path At The Vantage Point

 Parts of the method can get executed or implemented on computers or computers, including, for example, the computer, the server computer, and the training computer.
 Further, parts of the method can get executed or implemented as an algorithm on the hardware devices or systems disclosed herein.
-Parts of the method can be performed as part of the method and as part of the method that Depicts steps performed in a particular order for illustration and discussion purposes.
+Parts of the method can get performed as part of the method and as part of the method that Depicts steps performed in a particular order for illustration and discussion purposes.
 Using the disclosures provided herein, those of ordinary skill in the art will understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and expanded without deviating from the scope of the patent.

 The method can include determining a direction of travel along the path at the vantage point.
 Further, the visibility of each of the landmarks can get associated with a field of view (e.g., a field of view associated with the area in which the landmarks are visible) from the vantage point that gets associated with the direction of travel (e.g., a field of view equal to a predetermined angle relative to a line corresponding to the direction of travel).
 The field of view threshold and the field of view threshold can get associated with the visibility from the vantage point when traveling along the direction of travel 612.